Sergio Reguilon: Manchester United close to agreeing loan deal to sign Tottenham defender

 It is thought a loan with an option - which triggers into an obligation - could be a compromise the Serie A club would accept, but that would depend on the loan fee and permanent price.

-The Moroccan international has one year left on his contract with the option of a further year.

-He is not expected to be part of Fiorentina's squad for Thursday's Europa Conference League play-off second leg against Rapid Vienna amid speculation over his future.
+Amrabat was not part of Fiorentina's squad for Thursday's Europa Conference League play-off second leg against Rapid Vienna amid speculation over his future.

+Meanwhile, Sky in Italy reports that Fulham have explored a deal for Amrabat.
+The deal under discussion is understood to be €30m (£25.6m).

+The news comes after Fiorentina president Rocco Commisso said on Thursday evening that other clubs have entered the race for Amrabat.

 Who will be on the move in the final days of the transfer window before it closes at 11pm on September 1 in England and midnight in Scotland?